-This feature first appeared in the Crystal Palace v Stoke City matchday programme – 25th November 2017
+This interview first appeared in the Crystal Palace v Stoke City matchday programme – 25th November 2017

-Having rippled the back of the net three times in six games this campaign, Wilfried Zaha is in red hot form Here, he talks Jonathon Rogers through his season so far, including his deadliness in front of goal, a homecoming in the Ivory Coast and an upcoming return to a certain Amex Stadium.
+Having rippled the back of the net three times in six games this campaign, Wilfried Zaha is in red hot form.
+Here, he talks about his season so far, including his deadliness in front of goal, a homecoming in the Ivory Coast and an upcoming return to a certain Amex Stadium.

 It’s an image that Eagles fans in all four corners of Selhurst Park are becoming very used to: a beaming Wilfried Zaha sprinting down the touchline, fists clenched and pumping, screaming in joy after producing his latest moment of artistry.
 In the background, his teammates trail in his wake desperate to mob him, with the ball nestled in the back of the net.
 Simply put, for fans with a red and blue affiliation, it’s a thing of beauty that they never tire of seeing.